ffgama/people_analytics/README.md

 1. docs: attachment documents
 2. eda: ETL for data analysis + scripts of EDA and methods (utilities) for the support EDA.
 3. modelling: previous data preparation + building and evaluation of the model.
-4. environment: preparaing models for the testing and production environment.
+4. environment: preparing models for the testing and production environment.

 <hr>